 Reserves (foreign exchange) Holdings of foreign exchange, either of the Reserve Bank only or of the Reserve Bank and domestic banking institutions.

-Residence-based income tax system A tax system where the world wide income accrues to a resident of a country is subject to the taxes of that country. country is subject to the taxes of that country.
+Residence-based income tax system A tax system in which the worldwide income accruing to a resident of a country is subject to the taxes of that country.